vonlof/demo-simple-seo/ARTICLE.md

 ## Okay, that is defined, let's get started.

-First (If you don't have a project yet) we will generate a new Angular project, us the following command to add one:
+First (If you don't have a project yet) we will generate a new Angular project, use the following command to add one:

 ```bash
 ng new demo-simple-seo